nimbly/ActiveResource/README.md

 `log` *boolean* Tell ActiveResource to log all requests and responses.
 Defaults to `false`.
 Do not use this option in production environments.
 You can access the log via the Connection getLog() method via the ConnectionManager.

+All of the above string options are available as class constants on the `Connection` class.

 ##### HttpClient
 An optional instance of `GuzzleHttp\Client`.
 If you do not provide an instance, one will be created automatically